Davidevlops/JS-DSA/Data-structures-trees.md

 Welcome back to another section on non-linear data structures.
-In this serie, we'll explore trees as another type of non-linear data structures.
+In this series, we'll explore trees as a type of non-linear data structure.
 Our focus will be on understanding the fundamental concepts and operations associated with trees.

 - **Trees:** A tree which as the name suggests is a top-down structure which consists ofnodes connected by edges.
 Trees are hierarchical structures that represents a collection of elements, where each element is connected to one or more elements in a parent-child relationship.
 Trees are used to model various kinds of data, including file systems, databases, and organizational structures.
 In understanding trees as a data structure, there are some basic terminologies you need to understand and we would be taking a look at them.